PX4/PX4-user_guide/en/flight_modes/README.md

 "Assisted" flight modes are also user controlled but offer some level of "automatic" assistance to gain or restore controlled flight.

 - [Altitude](../flight_modes/altitude.md): More easily control vehicle altitude, and in particular reach and maintain a fixed altitude.
-The mode does not use GPS, and hence will not attempt to hold position/heading against wind.
+The mode does not use GPS, and hence will not attempt to hold the x and y position/heading against wind.

 - **Position**
   - **Fixed wing aircraft:** Neutral inputs provide a level flight and